murfasa/CuffedUp/README.md

 ## Usage
 Hold ``X`` to put hands up.
-In order to handcuff someone, go up to them and hold left click to target them.
+In order to handcuff someone, go up to them and hold right click to target them.
 Then, press ``E``.

 ## Dependencies
 * [InteractSound](https://forum.cfx.re/t/release-play-custom-sounds-for-interactions/8282)